ivogeorg/robot_patrol/README.md

 ![View of the lab](assets/turtlebot-lab-camera-views.jpg)

 1. Scanner values are hardcoded.
 Need dynamic self-parameterization.
 Note that indices always grow counterclockwise (CCW) from 0 to the max. _Index `0` seems to be in the backward orientation of the robot. **To verify!**_
-2. Lab scanner returns `inf` values for some ranges.
-It was suggested that the only case when the scanner may return `inf` is the ray was outside its [`angle_min`, `angle_max`].
-On one hand, curiously, this is possible for the lab scanner, as its `angle_min` is less than -pi.
-On the other hand, this shouldn't have been possible to include in the peak-range neighbor-sum calculation.
+2. Lab scanner returns `inf` values for some ranges. `inf` is definitely generated when the range is outside [`range_min`, `range_max`.
 In any case, need to guard against `inf` values in ranges and either ignore or set values to one of two alternative numbers:
    1. `range_max`. or
    2. A suitable average value for the space which is well above the obstacle threshold (**0.35 m**) but also won't throw off the calculations, esp. the sums of neighboring ray-ranges for the peak ranges.
 The space is about **2.0 m x 1.8 m**.
 3. The robot got stuck very quickly in the lab, where the obstacles are farther apart and harder to detect than the simulator.
 Need to: